NK-daCoder-ITvarsity/Module-3-Assessment-2/README.md

 <a href="">Link</a>
 <h2 id="licensing">Licensing...</h2>
 <p>
-  The App was developed for educational purposes
+  The App was developed for educational purposes.
+A test to see if i can make a web app in just 1 week.
 </p>
 <h2 id="contribution">Contribution...</h2>
 <p>